- What is an equipment loan closet?

 - American Legions

-Get in touch with local churches or clergy to ask for their help.
-Your own church or its members may help you find AT items.
-They may ask members from other churches or community service groups.
-Remember that AT items are often stored away in garages and basements when no longer needed
+Contact local places of worship or clergy to ask for their help.
+Your own place of worship or its members may help you find equipment.
+They may ask members from other places of worship or community service groups.
+Remember that items are often stored away in garages and basements when no longer needed.

-- Do they have an AT equipment loan program?
+- Do they have an equipment loan program?

 - Do they have the item you need?